Kyza/inline_format/README.md

 If you'd like to use an expression multiple times, you can name it and reference the name.

-They can be named and referenced at any point, but this isn't recommended for readability.

 Format traits apply ***to the section not the variable***.

 Because of how `format_args!` works the named parameters don't live long enough, so they get automatically cloned for you rather than evaluated multiple times.